superfluidity/RDCL3D/docs/new_project_type_howto.rst

 the folder ``projecthandler/template/project/newtype/``.
 The above described scripts ``scripts/new_project_type.sh`` also takes care of creating a default version of the html templates.

+projecthandler/template/project/new_project.html :
+add the entry for the new project at line 69

 Client side (javascript)
 -----------